danmar/cppcheck/clang-tidy.md

 `performance-inefficient-string-concatenation`<br>

-Produces many warnings which very much look like false ppsitives (needs to be reported upstream).
+Produces many warnings which very much look like false positives (needs to be reported upstream).

 `bugprone-suspicious-include`<br>